btw04/speeddating/README.md

 Clone this repository and run `docker compose up` in the directory, optionally detached as `docker compose up -d`

+## Known Limitations
+The MongoDB Container caches the database user in its Docker volume and changing the USER/PASSWORD after initializing it will not be applied on restart.
+Instead, only deleting the MongoDB volume and reinitializing it will set the new User. *Note that this will also delete all data stored in the database!* One way to achieve this is by running `docker compose down -v` while the containers are running

 ## License